migupl/vanilla-js-web-component-leaflet-geojson/README.md

 }
 ```

-The optional attribute *allows-add-marker* triggers the 'x-leaflet-map:marker-pointed-out' event on [adding a new marker](#adding-a-marker-to-the-map).
-Nothing is done on the map.
+The optional attribute *allows-add-marker* triggers the 'x-leaflet-map:marker-pointed-out' event on [adding a new marker](#adding-a-marker-to-the-map). **Nothing is added to the map**.

+You can set a custom text for the confirm action using the attribute *add-marker-custom-text*, otherwise the default value is 'Click to getting the map coordinates of this point at'.
+Latitude and longitude are always added.

 The optional attribute *custom-style* defines the name of the custom class and style file separated by a colon.
 This allows custom styling of elements within the Web Component.